mrocklin/mrocklin.github.io/minimal-bug-reports.md

 ---------------------------------------

 Actually, your data probably has lots of information that is very specific to your application.
-Your eyes gloss over it but a maintainer doesn't know what is relevant and what isn't, so it will take them time to digest it if you include it.
-Instead see if you can reproduce your same failure with artificial or random data.
+Your eyes gloss over it, but a maintainer doesn't know what is relevant and what isn't, so it will take them time to digest it if you include it.
+Instead, see if you can reproduce your same failure with artificial or random data.

 ### Don't